1. Software Toolchain Setup

 XPack Windows Build Tools

-The NEORV32 makefile relies on the basename command which is not part of the default XPack Windows Build Tools.
-However, you can just open the bin folder, copy busybox.exe and rename that copy to basename.exe.
+Some NEORV32 makefile targets relies on the basename command which might not be part of the default XPack Windows Build Tools.
+However, you can just open the according bin folder, copy busybox.exe and rename that copy to basename.exe.

 1. Open Eclipse.